-On March 24th, 2018, Peace Direct joined the March for Our Lives demonstration in Washington, DC calling for common-sense gun reform in the aftermath of the Marjory Stone Douglas school shooting in Parkland, Florida.
-The march on the 24th was organized by high school students from Stone Douglas, who called on other students across the U.S to join them.
+On March 24, 2018, Peace Direct joined the March for Our Lives demonstration in Washington, D.C., calling for common-sense gun reform in the aftermath of the Marjory Stoneman Douglas High School shooting in Parkland, Florida.
+The march was organized by high school students from Stoneman Douglas, who called on other students across the U.S. to join them.
 For many, it was their first time demonstrating – myself included.

 A Facebook status – even a well written and compelling one – may get a lot of likes and shares online, but holding your beliefs on a sign and walking through the streets of the nation’s capitol is a whole different experience.
 The frustration over poor gun control, despite the growing regularity of shootings in America – now on average 1.4 shootings a week this year (via CNN) – was made tangible and impossible to ignore.
 You could comment on the topic in a forum or on a thread, but then easily scroll to the next post or article and the momentum is lost.
 Marching in protest pulls you away from the screen and brings you together with actual people.
 To be present with these survivors of gun violence and to bear witness to their testimonies and calls for change humanized the movement for me, which although I empathized with, I still felt distant from in my day to day reality.